User Acceptance Testing (UAT) is a vital step in the successful release of any new software. But why? Why is this one stage so important?

-When I test my site, I enter the data top to bottom because I know what data I need, and I have it all to hand (or make up random words as I go).
-But a real customer might complete part of the form, then need to go and find their debit card before completing the rest of the form.
+When I test my site, I enter the data top to bottom because I know what data I need and I have it all to hand (or make up random words as I go along).
+Real customer might complete part of the form, then need to go and find their debit card before completing the rest of the form.
 What happens if they don’t fill in that box and try to click ‘submit’?
-Or if they are away from the computer long enough that the site times out, or their screen saver kicks in.
+What happens if they are away from the computer long enough that the site times out or their screen saver kicks in.
 Whatever happens, is the result user friendly?

 This is why we do UAT.
 The more people we have attempting to break our software, the more robust we can make it before it goes live.

 There is a saying I’ve heard more than once in the developer world.
 It goes, ‘as soon as you make your software idiot proof, nature produces a better idiot’.
 I don’t mean for that to be offensive, I’m not calling people idiots, but what I’m trying to say and what this not very PC statement is saying, is that no matter how much testing you do to make something super-duper-user-friendly, someone will do something that never occurred to you… and break it.

 The goal of UAT is to find those things that never crossed our developer-mind because we know how it is supposed to work.
 In other words, we not only know why there is a speed limit and are happy to drive it, we created the speed limit and are baffled when people drive faster than they should.
 As a result, we have to build speed bumps to force people to follow the rules.

 I think of speed bumps as a patch applied to poorly UAT’ed roads.

 You don’t want to have to put speed bumps in your website, you don’t want to force people to enter data in a certain way.
 Rather, you want to understand how people enter data and make the site flexible and friendly for them.
 This is what UAT accomplishes.